lydiab-mayer/modelling-malaria-combination-interventions/README.md

 For each setting, a split file is generated in “postprocessing/split” that specifies the parameters for this setting and based on that, a seeds file (for every simulation) and an agg file (aggregated over all seeds for one parameter set) is generated

 ### 3_GP_train
-Trains GPs using 5-fold cross validation for a specified outcome calculated  in 2_postprocessing for each of the seeds files.
+Trains GPs using for a specified outcome calculated  in 2_postprocessing for each of the seeds files.
-predictors: continuous variables
+    - predictors: continuous variables
-predicted: health outcome
+    - predicted: health outcome
-To change GP plotting and outputs modify script analysisworkflow/3_GP_train/train_GP.R Adaptive sampling can be added in this step depending on GP performance
+To change GP plotting and outputs modify script analysisworkflow/3_GP_train/train_GP.R.
+Adaptive sampling can be added in this step depending on GP performance.

 ### 4_sensitivity_analysis
 - Performs sensitivity analysis of health outcome using analysis of variance (sobol) for GPs trained in step 3 within the parameter bounds used for simulation (default)